Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Additional Figures from the Crop Yield Prediction Application

 \section{Additional Figures from the Crop Yield Prediction Application}

 Figure \ref{fig:MRTS} illustrates the first 10 MRTS basis functions, which capture global variations, alongside the 41st to 50th MRTS basis functions, which capture local variations, based on 40 equally spaced inner knots selected from the spatial domain in the real data application.
-Table S1 reports the statewise MSPE and weighted MSPE for DSNet and XGB predictions of 2018 corn yield, based on training data from 1999 to 2017 across five Midwestern states.
-Figure \ref{figure:prediction_three_states} illustrates the prediction accuracy of the proposed DSNet and the XGB model across three states, Missouri, Illinois, and Indiana, using data from 1999 to 2017 to predict crop production in 2018.
-As described in Section 4.3, XGB model performs comparably to DSNet in those three states where Intra-state yield variability is relatively low.
-Lastly, Figure \ref{figure:fweight} illustrates functional weights for maximum temperature trajectories from the first six neurons, estimated from a model with four hidden layers with 32 neurons for each under the ‘sigmoid’ activation function.
-These weights highlight the degree of spatial variability in the model parameters. \\
+Table \ref{tab:statewise_mspe} reports the statewise MSPE and weighted MSPE for SVD-funNet and XGB predictions of 2018 corn yield, based on training data from 1999 to 2017 across five Midwestern states. \black{Figure~\ref{figure:prediction_three_states} illustrates county-level prediction residuals from the proposed SVD-funNet and the XGB model, overlaid with local regression curves and shaded bands representing their standard errors, for Illinois, Indiana, and Iowa.
+The models are trained using data from 1999 to 2017 to predict crop production in 2018.
+Consistent with the results in Table~\ref{tab:statewise_mspe}, the XGB model performs comparably to SVD-funNet in Illinois and Indiana, while slightly outperforming SVD-funNet in Iowa, with residuals remaining closer to zero.} Lastly, Figure \ref{figure:fweight} illustrates functional weights for maximum temperature trajectories from the first six neurons, estimated from a model with four hidden layers with 32 neurons for each under the ‘sigmoid’ activation function.
+These weights highlight the degree of spatial variability in the model parameters.